kenxjzhang/kenxjzhang.github.io/_pages/about.md

 Welcome to my website!

 I am a Pre-Doctoral Fellow in Management at HEC Paris, working with [Prof. Federica de Stefano](https://www.hec.edu/en/faculty-research/faculty-directory/faculty-member/destefano-federica).
-I obtained my Master in Economics degree at SciencesPo Paris in 2022.
+I obtained my Master in Economics degree from SciencesPo Paris in 2022.

-My research interests are strategic human capital and labor economics.
-One strand of my research interests is how firms achieve competitive advantages from human capital management, such as redeploying employees and outsourcing tasks.
-Another strand studies the job searching, discrimination and wage gap on the labor market, especially topics on gender and migrants.
+One strand of my research interests is how firms gain competitive advantages from human capital management, for example by redeploying employees or outsourcing tasks.
+Another strand focuses on job search, discrimination, and wage gaps on the labor market, particularly topics related to migration and gender.

 You can [download my CV here](http://xingjianecon.github.io/files/CV_XingjianZhang.pdf)